zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 # Extension for the AUTOMATIC1111 Web UI

-<p align="justify">Extension for the github.com/AUTOMATIC1111/stable-diffusion-webui, which is adding buttons for the selection of predefined aspect ratios from within the web UI.</p>
+<p align="justify">Extension for the <a href="[url](https://github.com/AUTOMATIC1111/stable-diffusion-webui)">AUTOMATIC1111/stable-diffusion-webui</a>, which is adding buttons for the selection of predefined aspect ratios from within the web UI.</p>

 ## Preface